Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Introduction

-(1) \textbf{Problem analysis and fusion formulation}: Through experimental analysis, we identify two key challenges faced by existing multimodal vulnerability detection methods: cross-modal feature redundancy and modality-asymmetric feature extraction capabilities.
-To address these challenges, we propose a task-conditioned complementary fusion strategy that uses Fisher information as a measure of task relevance, transforming cross-modal interaction from full-spectrum matching based on content similarity to selective subspace fusion guided by task sensitivity.
+(1) \textbf{Problem Analysis and Fusion Paradigm}: Through experimental analysis, this paper reveals two key challenges faced by multimodal vulnerability detection in utilizing structural evidence under real-world imbalanced scenarios, namely feature redundancy and asymmetry in feature extraction capabilities.
+To address these issues, this paper proposes a task-conditioned complementary fusion strategy, which uses Fisher information as the metric for feature task-relevance and transforms cross-modal interaction from full-spectrum matching based on content similarity to subspace-selective fusion based on task sensitivity.

-(2) \textbf{Theoretical analysis}: From an information-geometric perspective, we analyze the robustness of Fisher-guided attention.
-We prove that, under an isotropic perturbation assumption, restricting attention to a $k$-dimensional Fisher principal subspace tightens the output error bound from $O(\varepsilon)$ to $O(\sqrt{k/d}\cdot\varepsilon)$, where $d$ denotes the full feature dimension, $k$ is the Fisher subspace dimension, and $k \ll d$.
-This result provides a theoretical characterization of the noise-suppression effect induced by task-oriented feature selection.
+(2) \textbf{Theoretical Analysis}: This paper analyzes the robustness of the Fisher-guided attention mechanism from the perspective of information geometry.
+We prove that, under the isotropic perturbation assumption, by constraining the attention within the $k$-dimensional Fisher principal subspace, the upper bound of the output error can be tightened from $O(\varepsilon)$ to $O(\sqrt{k/d}\cdot\varepsilon)$, where $d$ denotes the total feature dimension and $k$ is the dimension of the Fisher principal subspace with $k \ll d$.
+This result provides a theoretical foundation for understanding the noise suppression effect of task-oriented feature selection.

-(3) \textbf{Framework design and empirical evaluation}: We propose the \mymethod ~ framework, which combines online low-rank Fisher subspace estimation with an adaptive gating mechanism to enable efficient task-oriented fusion with only a 3.4\% increase in inference latency.
-Experiments on three benchmark datasets—BigVul, Devign, and ReVeal \cite{fan2020ac,zhou2019devign,chakraborty2020deep}—show consistent improvements across multiple backbone models.
-In particular, on the highly imbalanced BigVul dataset, \mymethod ~ achieves an F1-score of 87.80\%, outperforming the previous best method by 6.3 percentage points while maintaining low calibration error.
+(3) \textbf{Method Design and Experimental Validation}: This paper proposes the TaCCS-DFA framework.
+By employing online low-rank Fisher subspace estimation and adaptive gating mechanisms, the framework achieves effective task-oriented fusion under a low computational overhead, with inference latency increasing by only 3.4\%, demonstrating strong practical deployment value.
+Experiments conducted on four benchmark datasets, BigVul, Devign, ReVeal, and PrimeVul\cite{fan2020ac,zhou2019devign,chakraborty2020deep,ding2025vulnerability}, show that the framework consistently delivers stable performance improvements across multiple backbone networks and achieves state-of-the-art results.
+In particular, on the highly class-imbalanced BigVul dataset, the F1 score reaches 87.80\%, representing a 6.3 percentage point improvement over the existing best-performing method, while maintaining low calibration error.